DFE-Digital/architecture/principles/data-architecture-principles.md

 Making sound policy and spending decisions across the whole Department is significantly enhanced by access to timely, accurate data from all services and across the wider educational sector.
 Holding this data for all systems, services, functions and processes will enable a common view on our citizen interactions, our management decisions and how our utilisation of resources best serves the tax-payer.
 With the Department’s increasing delivery focus, we increasingly need to have Business Intelligence and Management Information across the sector, as well as our own Financial, Commercial & HR processes.

 __How?__

-- Data should be gathered from all systems, services and applications and stored in the Enterprise Data & Analysis Platform (EDAP) so that analysts can easily consume and compare data from across the DfE without creating multiple analytical copies of data
-- All new systems and services will be procured or developed on the basis that they can store data within EDAP
 - Visualisation and analytics software will be provided to allow consumption of data in ways appropriate to user needs, including reports, dashboards, statistical analysis etc
 - This data and its subsequent use will be covered by DfE Data Governance policies and processes, and the Government Statistical Service Code of Practice
-- Data owners must define policies and processes to ensure data quality problems identified once data reaches EDAP can be reported to relevant services and data stewards to be fixed at source.
-See our [Data Governance Hub](https://educationgovuk.sharepoint.com/sites/lvewp00085)
+- Data owners must define policies and processes to ensure data quality problems identified can be reported to relevant services and data stewards to be fixed at source.

 ## 6. Data use is Ethical
 _We must process and store data in line with the ethical consensus around data use_